PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Concluding Remarks

 \section{Concluding Remarks}

 We have derived an accurate and efficient algorithmic strategy for solving the first-order optimality conditions arising from PDE-constrained optimization problems, along with additional integral terms, describing multiscale particle dynamics problems.
-Our approach, linked to the DDFT approach applied to (non-optimized) systems in statistical mechanics, applies a pseudospectral method in both time and space, and utilizes a fixed point scheme within the optimization solver.
+Our approach, linked to the DDFT approach applied to (non-optimized) systems in statistical mechanics, applies a pseudospectral method in space and time, and utilizes fixed-point and Newton--Krylov schemes within the optimization solver.
 This novel methodology is more general in scope than existing numerical implementations for similar problems, and exhibits the substantial computational benefits of applying such methods for non-local, non-linear systems of PDEs.
-Numerical tests indicate the potency of our approach for a range of examples, boundary conditions, and problem parameters (see also the Supplementary Material).
+Numerical tests indicate the potency of our approach for a range of examples, boundary conditions, and problem parameters.
+An open-source software implementation of our methodology is available at~\cite{2DChebClassPDECO}.
 There are many possible extensions to our approach: for instance, one may apply our methodology to problems where the misfit between state and desired state is measured at some final time only, models with different cost functionals, and boundary control problems.
-Furthermore, methods of this type may be tailored to specific particle dynamics applications, in fields such as opinion dynamics, flocking, swarming, and optimal control problems in robotics, and a number of such applications will be tackled in future work.
+Furthermore, methods of this type may be tailored to specific particle dynamics applications, in fields such as opinion dynamics, flocking, swarming, and optimal control problems in robotics, and such applications will be tackled in future work.